 Applications for this role should be written by the applicant.
 If artificial intelligence (AI) programmes are used then the application may be rejected due to this document being an important part of the assessment process.
 This does not prevent applicants seeking appropriate support with applications should they need to for the purposes of any declared disability.

-Please see the attached job description and person specification
+Please refer to the attached job description and person specification for further details on this vacancy.

 Person specification